waelgara97/sustainability-roi-calculator/README.md

 2. Open `index.html` in your web browser

 Alternatively, you can deploy to any web hosting service that supports static websites.

+## Deployment

+This project is set up to automatically deploy to GitHub Pages.
+When changes are pushed to the main branch, a GitHub Actions workflow will deploy the updated calculator to the GitHub Pages site.

+To set up deployment for your own fork:
+1. Go to the repository settings
+2. Navigate to the "Pages" section in the sidebar
+3. Under "Build and deployment", select "Source: GitHub Actions"

 ## License